yosefGth1/HomeAssignment/README.md

 </details>

- - Deploy the infrastructure for the assignment  using Docker compose on the .yaml file we provided .
+- Deploy the infrastructure from the docker-compose.yaml file.
- - Create a user interface using React  for uploading files , The UI needs to be designed to look like the example we [provided](https://www.figma.com/file/d8dGyuJIbrbdJzEN0l3lSI/%D7%A4%D7%A8%D7%95%D7%99%D7%A7%D7%98-%D7%A2%D7%99%D7%A6%D7%95%D7%91-%D7%9E%D7%A8%D7%A5-2024?type=design&node-id=0-1&mode=design) as much as you can.
+ - Create a user interface for uploading files , The UI needs to be designed to look like the example we [provided](https://www.figma.com/file/d8dGyuJIbrbdJzEN0l3lSI/%D7%A4%D7%A8%D7%95%D7%99%D7%A7%D7%98-%D7%A2%D7%99%D7%A6%D7%95%D7%91-%D7%9E%D7%A8%D7%A5-2024?type=design&node-id=0-1&mode=design) as much as you can.
  - Create a Node js Server to receive the file you uploaded , Perform a validation on the files (only allow certain file extensions etc…) .
  - Extract metadata from the file (such as :  name , type , size , creation date, md5 hash of the file  ) .
  - Store the metadata in a mongo database .